 Both cities are fabulous destinations before the summer heat takes over.
 Indulge in the best of Asia’s foodies destinations in their markets, street snacks and full-on delicacies.

 In Seoul do not miss the opportunity to catch up on the latest fashion trends in the many local designer outlets and shopping destinations.
 Shop until you literally drop in 24h Dongdaemung and finish the day with a massage at some of their pampering temples.
 Seoul is a city that never sleeps.
 Other top reasons to visit are the many beauty shops and spas, Korean sure know how to remain at the top of the most desired Asian nations.
 K-pop stars and famous celebrities sure have created a real craze in Asia for anything Korean.
-Read more about shopping madness in Seoul here
+But before you head off read our massive guide on the best things to do in Seoul and our list of the best Korean food to try.

 In Taiwan you can experience a more laid back version of China.
 Quieter, more peaceful but still steeped in history and quirkiness.